catalyst-cloud/catalystcloud-docs/source/orchestration.rst

 of application stacks on your behalf.
 When a template is modified, the service orchestrates the required changes to the infrastructure in the appropriate order.
-Templates can be managed like code and stored in your preferred version control system.More information about Heat can be found in the OpenStack wiki: https://wiki.openstack.org/wiki/Heat
+Templates can be managed like code and stored in your preferred version control system.
+More information about Heat can be found in the OpenStack wiki: https://wiki.openstack.org/wiki/Heat

 ..
 Heat makes auto-scaling easy.
 You can define a scaling group and a scaling